Andreloui5/3DCreditCardForm/README.md

 }

 ```
-Once you have made the function, return to `App.js` and import the function.
+Now return to `App.js` and import the function.

 **11. Alerts**